ellis/roboliq/roboliq-processor/tutorials/Writing-a-Design.md

 # Nested branching

 Nested branching provides a lot of power to the design specification, but it is also where the complexity starts.
+Consider this table where two sources are nested in each destination, and each source has its own volume:

 plate | destination | source | volume | liquidClass
 ----- | ------ | ----------- | -----: | -------